Iron486/NLP_emotions_classifier/README.md

 In all the notebooks used for training, I used on top of the layers a fully connected neural network with 6 neurons as output layer and a variable number of neurons, dropout and hidden layers.

-I used the Google Colab GPU to train all the models except for the BERT with stopwords and lemmatizer, in which I used my [local GPU](https://github.com/Iron486/Iron486/blob/main/local_GPU.ipynb).
+I used the Google Colab GPU to train all the models except for the BERT with stopwords and lemmatizer and LSTM_Conv1d.ipynb, in which I used my [local GPU](https://github.com/Iron486/Iron486/blob/main/local_GPU.ipynb).

 Unfortunately, I could not put GloVe weights in the data folder since they occupy more than 100 MB of memory.